Ishmael Toroama

-Ishmael Toroama (born 28 February 1968) is a Bougainvillean politician who was elected President of the Autonomous Region of Bougainville in 2020.
+Ishmael Toroama (born 28 February 1969) is a Bougainvillean politician who was elected President of the Autonomous Region of Bougainville in 2020.
 He is a former commander in the Bougainville Revolutionary Army.

 Early life

-Toroama was born in Roreinang in the Kieta District in Central Bougainville and educated at the local school and at Hutjena High School.
+Toroama was born in Roreinang in the Kieta District in Central Bougainville on 28 February 1969 and educated at the local school and at Hutjena High School.
 After dropping out of school, he worked for the Tonolei Development Corporation.

 Civil war and aftermath

 Toroama joined the Bougainville Revolutionary Army in the early days of the Bougainville Civil War and quickly became one of its field commanders.
 In 1997 he was injured by a rocket-propelled grenade.
 In 1999 he became the BRA's chief of defence, succeeding Sam Kauona.
 As chief of defence, he was one of the signatories of the Bougainville Peace Agreement and opposed the breakaway faction under Francis Ona.
 Following the conflict, he enriched himself by becoming a broker in the reconciliation process, then providing "protection" to local businesses.
 He later became a cocoa farmer.